 - 1 cup buttermilk

 - Position a rack in the center of the oven and preheat the oven to 450 degrees F. Line a baking sheet with parchment paper or a silicone mat, set aside.
-Place 1 stick of butter (8 tablespoons) in a small microwave safe bowl.
-Microwave the butter until it is completely melted, about 45 second, set aside.
+Place 1 stick of butter (8 tablespoons) in a small microwave-safe bowl.
+Microwave the butter until it is completely melted, about 45 seconds, set aside.

 - In a large mixing bowl, combine the flour, salt, granulated sugar, powdered milk, baking powder, 1 1/2 teaspoon garlic powder, and 1 tablespoon parsley flakes.
 Add the melted butter and the buttermilk into the dry ingredients and using a rubber spatula, fold to combine the ingredients.
 Add the cheese and fold into the biscuit dough until combined.